Pallavi25Kishore/album-review/README.md

 ## You got this!
 I believe in you!!!

-## On load, you should see all of your reviewed albums as well as:
+## On load, you should see a list of reviewed albums as well as:
 - A title for the website
 - A button to add a review